vishalsachdev/a2i-curriculum/docs/CONTRIBUTING.md

 - Opinion pieces on AI ethics and policy
 - White papers from industry leaders

-See [docs/research/README.md](research/README.md) for more about our article review process.
+See [Research & Resources](research/README.md) for more about our article review process.

 ## Review Process